There is no good argument for the Northern Lights Express

 It might be too late to pump the brakes on the proposed Blue Line light rail line through the Twin Cities suburb of Robbinsdale pointing north.
-But city leaders have suddenly pulled their unequivocal support and put the line’s future in jeopardy, according to the Star Tribune.
+But city leaders, including Mayor Bill Blonigan, have suddenly hedged their unequivocal support and put the line’s future in jeopardy, according to the Star Tribune.

 The Robbinsdale mayor long has been a fervent cheerleader for extending the Blue Line from Target Field through his city’s charming downtown and on to Brooklyn Park.
 But now he says a new alignment along busy Bottineau Boulevard would cut the city in half, and he’s not on board.